- Ordering quantities are often the focus of supply chain planning as they directly impact the frequency with which things are done.

 - So now we take the 75 units and multiply them by 1.644, which yields 123.3.

-- Because our error is a composite value of both demand and supply variability, this level of safety stock should cover us for 95% of the scenarios.
+- Because our error is a composite value of both demand and supply variability, this safety stock level should cover us for 95% of the scenarios.

 This article was all about showing the trade-offs on order frequency, order quantity (EOQ), and safety stock.
-The order date is as important as the order quantity.
-The order date is the timing of the order, and the order date accuracy can be tested and checked historically.
+The order frequency is as important as the order quantity.
+The order frequency is the order’s timing, and the order frequency accuracy can be tested and checked historically.

 This article used statistical safety stock, but not the standard formula — because we prefer our own, as is explained at the following link.